By its very nature, the professional nurse role is one of leadership.

 “Nurse managers are their source for information, advice and guidance, but they also want — and deserve — encouragement, clear expectations and directions, and some teaching and coaching.”

-Upper level nurse leaders, in most instances, are less task-oriented than nurse managers.
+Each upper level nurse leader, in most instances, are less task-oriented than nurse managers.
 They are less hands-on and more focused on setting standards, spearheading transformation and inspiring and influencing their teams.
 They are charged with fulfilling the organization’s mission, vision and strategic long-range plans.

 Their role involves policy setting and overseeing quality measures; dealing with regulatory compliance, certainly taking on fiscal responsibilities and more.
 They have responsibility and accountability for the overall quality of patient care delivery, patient and staff satisfaction, and organizational outcomes.